4d/docs/website/translated_docs/de/Concepts/parameters.md

 ALERT("Time is over") //1 parameter
 ```

 4D methods and functions also accept such optional parameters.
-Note that even if you declared 0, 1, or more parameters in the method, you can always pass the number of parameters that you want.
-Parameters are all available within the called method through the `${N}` syntax and extra parameters type is [Variant](dt_variant.md) by default (you can declare them using a [compiler directive](#declaring-generic-parameters)).
+You can declare any number of parameters.
+If you call a method or function with less parameters than declared, missing parameters are processed as default values in the called code, [according to their type](data-types.md#default-values).
 Beispiel:

 ```4d
 // "concate" function of myClass